pokket-finance/pkkt-contract/README.md

 ## Plugins

-PKKT Farming is currently extended with the following plugins.
+HodlBoosterOption is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.
 Plugin should import from hardhat.config.js